Click the logo above to reach the ssMaritime FrontPage for News Updates & “Ship of the Month”

 Photographer unknown - *Please see photo notes at bottom of page

-PART FIVE: Postcards of the SS Universe with a white & blue hull.
+PART FIVE: Postcards of the SS Universe with a both her original white & her later blue hull.

 A postcard of the SS Universe sporting her new livery with a blue hull and funnel